 It turns out there was another French inventor, Louis Le Prince (apparently we owe a lot to the French), who was experimenting with motion pictures and had apparently perfected the technique by 1890.
-But when he arrived in the US for a planned public demonstration that same year – potentially eclipsing Edison’s claim on the technology – he mysteriously vanished from a train.
+But as he was preparing for a public demonstration in the U.S. that same year – potentially eclipsing Edison’s claim on the technology – he mysteriously vanished from a train between Dijon and Paris.
 His body and luggage, including his invention, were never found.
 Conspiracy theories about his untimely disappearance have circulated ever since (we’re looking at you, Thomas Edison).

 Those early years of cinema were marked by great leaps forward in technology, but not so much forward movement in terms of art.
 Whether it was Edison’s 5-second film of a sneeze, or the Lumieres’ 46-second film Workers Leaving a Factory (which is exactly what it sounds like), the films were wildly popular because no one had seen anything like them, not because they were breaking new ground narratively.

 There were, of course, notable exceptions.
 Alice Guy-Blaché was working as a secretary at a photography company when she saw the Lumieres’ invention in 1895.
 The following year she wrote, directed and edited what many consider the first fully fictional film in cinema history, The Cabbage Fairy (1896):